Dr. Schierle is the absolute BEST!

-Generally, a facelift will involve incisions in front of and around the back of the ear. or, in some cases, the temple.
-Small instruments are inserted through incisions to The muscles and connective tissue are repositioned to achieve the desired drape across bony structures.
+Generally, a facelift will involve incisions in front of and around the back of the ear or, in some cases, the temple.
+Through the incisions, the muscles and connective tissue are repositioned to achieve the desired drape across bony structures.
 Tissues are secured into their new location and excess skin is trimmed as needed to reduce lines and creases as well as jowls and sagging neck skin.
 Incisions are sutured and a dressing or compression wrap may be placed.

 Following a facelift, a patient may have drains in place to allow fluid to drain naturally from the surgical area.
 If drainage tubes are placed, they may be removed the day after surgery.
 Not all patients require this step, but all patients should expect to be bandaged after surgery.
-After a facelift, you will likely go home with a compression wrap around your head and neck.
+After a facelift, you will go home with a compression wrap around your head and neck.
 Bandages may be removed the day following the procedure.
-Stitches may be removed 7 to 10 days after surgery.
 Stitches are internal and dissolving, thus do not need to be removed.

 Initial recovery after a facelift will involve swelling and bruising.
 Some patients may feel numbness or tingling in certain areas.
 The face and neck feel tight due to the new position of the skin and muscle tissue.
 Pain medication is prescribed to manage comfort.
 Narcotics may cause grogginess and should be taken only as directed.

 Swelling decreases significantly within the first two weeks of recovery.
-During this time, bruises may be camouflaged with makeup but many patients prefer to remain at home and out of the public eye.
-Walking is encouraged right away but strenuous activity should be avoided for several more weeks.
+During this time, bruises may be camouflaged with makeup.
+Some patients prefer to remain at home and out of the public eye.
+Walking is encouraged right away but strenuous activity should be avoided for several weeks.

-By one-month post-op, most of the swelling and bruising that have resulted from surgery should be resolved and the majority of normal activities can be resumed.
+By one-month post-op, most of the swelling and bruising should be resolved and the majority of normal activities can be resumed.
 This may take longer or shorter depending on individual circumstance.